Joy-less/Holo/README.md

 Core attributes:
 ```
-[private] (variable, method) - warn if accessed outside of box / derived box
+[private] (variable, method) - warn if accessed outside of object / derived object
-[abstract] (variable, method) - if variable, warn if `new` called; if method, warn if called and warn if not overridden in derived box
+[abstract] (variable, method) - if variable, warn if `new` called; if method, warn if called and warn if not overridden in derived object
-[static] (variable, method) - warn if accessed from derived box (instances are derived)
+[static] (variable, method) - warn if accessed from derived object (instances are derived)
 [summary(message:string)] (variable, method) - description for intellisense
 [deprecated(message:string? = null)] (variable, method) - warn if used
 ```